naninovel/docs/docs/faq/index.md

 ## Will I get access to the source code when I buy Naninovel?

 All the Unity-related sources are available in the distributed package.
-Common Naninovel modules are precompiled into dynamic assembly with sources hosted on GitHub: [github.com/naninovel/common](https://github.com/naninovel/common).
+Common Naninovel modules are precompiled into dynamic assembly with sources hosted on a [private GitHub repository](https://github.com/naninovel/engine) which you can access after [registering your license](https://naninovel.com/register).

 ## What are the legal usage terms and conditions?